originalnicodr/CuratorDiscordBot/readme.md

 ## About

 CuratorBot is a bot dedicated to selecting the best screenshots from a channel and sending them to another channel.
-In addition, it uses discord as a host for a website and exports a .json database to a github repo (I don't like to pay for good hosting, sorry).
+In addition, it uses discord as a host for a website and exports a couple of.json database files to a github repo (I don't like to pay for good hosting, sorry).

 Since I made this for a server I am in, it has a lot of assumptions, like searching for a message with text around the screenshot message if this one has no text specifying the game, so I apologise for it.

 <p align="center"><img src="https://user-images.githubusercontent.com/24371572/104781820-eb88fe00-5761-11eb-91d0-6daf4448ebad.png">

 The bot puts every curated shot link in a .json file, creates a thumbnail which is also uploaded to discord and includes it in said .json file and pushes it to a github repo, so the file can be used as a database for a website showing the screenshots and the bot as an updater for said database.

+It also creates a database of authors that includes a lot of useful information.
+This authors database gets updated every time a shot gets accepted into the shots database and every time a message is sent to the socials channel by adding (or updating) the authors information.

 ## How does it work